Javascript is not enabled.

 More serious issues have also been linked to these drugs, including gallbladder problems, low blood sugar, kidney injury and diabetic retinopathy (damage to the eye’s retina).

-Individuals have also reported hair loss when taking these drugs, as well as aspiration (when food or liquid enters the airway) when sedated for surgery, likely due to the delay in stomach emptying caused by the drugs.
+Individuals have reported hair loss when taking these drugs, as well as aspiration (when food or liquid enters the airway) when sedated for surgery, likely due to the delay in stomach emptying caused by the drugs.

 Not all of the reported side effects of GLP-1 medications are bad.
-Accumulating research suggests many patients experience added health benefits.
+Accumulating research suggests that many patients experience added health benefits.

 “Cravings develop from a reward system in the brain,” says Chetna Bakshi, M.D., a bariatric surgeon at Northwell Health’s Syosset Hospital in New York.
 These medications, she says, seem to have an effect on that reward system.
 “I have had patients tell me, for example, ‘I used to crave sweets all the time.
 Now I don’t care.
 I don’t need to eat a cookie every day being on these medications,’ ” Bakshi says.